Doug Gilmour: St. Louis Blues

 Despite his performance in Cornwall, the Blues did not make signing Gilmour a priority.
 Unsure if a contract offer would materialize, Gilmour made plans to play in Düsseldorf, West Germany, and had already traveled to Europe when the Blues finally offered him a deal in mid-August 1983.
 St. Louis coach Jacques Demers believed Gilmour had the potential to be a defensive specialist at forward.
 He began the 1983–84 season in St. Louis and made his NHL debut on October 4, 1983, against the Pittsburgh Penguins.
 Gilmour scored his first goal on November 1, in his 12th game, against Eddie Mio of the Detroit Red Wings.
 He finished the season with 25 goals and 53 points.
 Teammate Brian Sutter began calling Gilmour "Charlie", after Charles Manson, in reference to both his "mean" style of play and an apparent resemblance to the serial killer; it morphed into "Killer", a nickname Gilmour retained throughout his career.

 Gilmour's offensive performances were consistent in his following two seasons.
 He recorded 57 points in 1984–85 and 53 points in 1985–86.
 Defensively, Demers matched Gilmour up at centre against the opposition's best players and he played an agitator role.
 Over time, he gained confidence in his ability to both defend against the opposition and play an offensive role.
 Gilmour established a role as a top offensive scorer for the Blues in the 1986 Stanley Cup playoffs as he recorded 21 points in 19 games.
-He tied with teammate Bernie Federko for the league lead in playoff scoring, despite the fact that the Blues failed to reach the Stanley Cup Finals.
+He tied with teammate Bernie Federko for the league lead in playoff scoring, despite the fact that the Blues failed to reach the Stanley Cup Final.
 The Blues were eliminated in the Campbell Conference Final by the Calgary Flames.
 His offensive breakout continuing into the 1986–87 season, Gilmour led the Blues and finished fifth overall in NHL scoring with 105 points; his 42 goals was the highest single-season total of his career.
 His performance in the NHL season earned Gilmour an invitation to join Team Canada at the 1987 Canada Cup.
 He had two goals in the tournament as Canada won the championship.